 What’s grey and sticky?
-The Amazon Fire TV Stick (3rd Generation), of course.
-Far from being simply another streaming stick, this third version is the first of Amazon’s media streaming devices to feature the company’s all-new Fire TV Experience user interface, which is intended as a game-changer for streaming service integration.
+Why the Amazon Fire TV Stick (3rd Generation), of course.
+Despite looking like just another streaming stick, this third version is the first of Amazon’s media streaming devices to feature the company’s all-new Fire TV Experience user interface, which is intended as a game-changer for streaming service integration.

 The Amazon Fire TV Stick (3rd Generation) replaces the 2nd generation of the device that was once called the Amazon Fire TV Stick with Alexa Voice Remote.
 Back in those simpler days, the first-gen model didn’t have voice control.

 Since then, Amazon has added several more branches to the Fire TV Stick family tree.
-Higher up that tree is the Amazon Fire TV Stick 4K (launched in 2018), and below it, there’s now the Amazon Fire TV Stick Lite, the only other Fire TV device to come pre-loaded with the new UI.
+Higher up that tree is the Amazon Fire TV Stick 4K (launched in 2018) and last year's newcomer the Fire TV Stick 4K Max.
+Below it, there’s now budget streamer the Amazon Fire TV Stick Lite.

 Somewhat confusingly, you'll find the Amazon Fire TV Stick (3rd Generation) listed as the '2020 release' in the UK, but the '2021 release' in the US and Australia.